-Finally, the developed framework depends on publicly available datasets, which is advantageous for reproducibility, yet may not fully capture the diversity and sophistication of cutting-edge phishing campaigns.
-Also, the dataset is limited to English text and does not include multilingual and image-based attacks.
+\item The proposed system relies on publicly available datasets, which supports reproducibility but may not fully reflect the diversity and sophistication of real-world phishing attacks.
+In addition, the dataset is limited to English text and does not include multilingual or image-based phishing scenarios. \end{itemize}